Trusted by Independent Car Dealers since 2006

 - Locate a spot along the route that is quiet and undisturbed to pull into

-- Ask him to step out of the vehicle for moment, and then look back at it together
+- Ask him to step out of the vehicle momentarily and then look back at it together.

 - Ask him: “Michael, how would you feel about bringing this car home today?”